contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 default  contiv-vlan     data     vlan        112         10.1.3.0/24
 ```

-The allocated vlan can be used to connect any workload in vlan 112 in the network infrstructure.
+The allocated vlan can be used to connect any workload in vlan 112 in the network infrastructure.
 The interface that connects to the outside network needs to be specified during netplugin
 start, for this VM configuration it is set as `eth2`

 Let's run some containers to belong to this network, one on each node.
-Firs one on
+First one on
 `tutorial-node1`

 ```